dreamcatcher-tech/network/Inbox/2022-12-17 1420 Reducers as React like components for Side Effects.md

 ## `useRef()`
 Often we want some piece of mutable data to last longer than just the current side effect - we want it for the life of the effect context.
 Here we can provide a hook into some part of the isolation boundary that is consistently available.
 This could be used to store a `libp2p` instance in the case of the network.

+## Outbound effects
+These are controlled by the context level of the isolating container.

+## Inbound effects
+The Pierce channel is the only way to get data into chainland.
+The effect model described here has no reason to use the outbound channel of `@@.io`

+## Remounting
+in React 18, in dev mode, effects are remounted, just to check they clean up approriately.
+We should do the same with our effects.